Orange County Water District

 The Orange County Water District is a special district that manages the groundwater basin beneath central and northern Orange County, California.
-The groundwater basin provides a water supply to 19 municipal water agencies and special districts that serve more than 2.4 million Orange County residents.
+The groundwater basin provides a water supply to 19 municipal water agencies and special districts that serve 2.5 million Orange County residents.
 The Orange County Water District's service area covers approximately 350 sqmi and the District owns approximately 1,600 acres in and near the Santa Ana River, which it uses to capture water flows for groundwater recharge.
 Additionally, the Orange County Water District owns approximately 2,150 acres of land above the Prado Dam in the Prado Reservoir and uses that land for water conservation, water storage and water quality improvements.
 The water district's administrative offices and the Groundwater Replenishment System facilities are located in Fountain Valley, while it also operates various groundwater recharge facilities located in Anaheim and Orange.

 History

 The Orange County Water District was formed by an act of the California State Legislature in 1933.
 The District Act was signed on June 14 of that year by Governor James Rolph, Jr.

 The Orange County Water District was designated as an Orange County Historical Civil Engineering Landmark in 2006.